 If you’ve ever taken the Woodford Reserve Tour, you will probably remember the rickhouse you’re led through shortly before you go into the bottling line building.
 That’s Warehouse C. I’m not sure if it’s heat cycled or not because the doors seem to remain open pretty much year-round for the tour groups to walk through.
-But there are four other warehouses that are used to store barrels in addition to C. Warehouse D (see picture) was shuttered at some point while Warehouses E, F and G all continue to store barrels.
-And while I’ve never been inside of them, it’s assumed that they store the barrels on their sides in ricks (so technically, they’d be a rickhouse).
+But there are four other warehouses that used to store barrels.
+Warehouse D (see picture) and is now used as a bottling house while Warehouse E is “Shipping and Receiving.”
+Unfortunately, F and G are vacant at the moment with no plans for them to store barrels in the future.

-As I mentioned before, total barrel capacity for these old warehouses is supposedly only 8,000 total (not per building).
-But once you view the entire campus on a map, you start to realize just how small the older buildings are to the new ones.
+As I mentioned before, total barrel capacity for an older warehouse like “C” is supposedly only 8,000 total.
+So once you view the entire campus on a map, you start to realize just how small the older buildings are to the new ones.

 Woodford’s popularity was so explosive, that Brown-Forman had four new warehouses built beyond the line of sight due east from the Visitor’s Center.
 These warehouses are modern in every way from their construction material (concrete walls with a façade that makes them blend in with the limestone rock style of the other buildings) to their fire suppression systems and their climate control systems.